iterative/dvc.org/content/docs/studio/troubleshooting.md

 or branches you do not see in your project were manually hidden by you or someone else in your team.

-You can unhide commits/branches to display them in your project.
-For details, refer to
-[Display preferences -> Hide commits](/doc/studio/user-guide/projects/explore-experiments#hide-commits).
+You can unhide commits and branches to display them.
+For details, refer to [Display preferences -> Hide commits](/doc/studio/user-guide/projects/explore-experiments#hide-commits).
 However, if the missing commit/branch is not in the hidden commits list, then please [raise a support request](#support).